steampixel/simplePHPComponents/README.md

 ```

 ## Push props to components
-With assign() you can push various kind of props to component instances.
+With assign() you can push various kind of properties to component instances.
 So you can easily recycle and reuse your components.
 ```php
 <?PHP